 When dealing with cardholder data discovery projects, we often get a lot of questions about credit card data formats — things like the PAN number, BIN ranges and Luhn checks.
 We thought some clarification was needed so we will describe below what a PAN number is made of, what BIN ranges refer to, and how you can use the Luhn algorithm (also known as Mod 10, and named after IBM scientist Hans Peter Luhn) to validate a credit card using pen and paper.

-2. The account number: The number between the bank identification number and the check digit is six to nine digits long and is used to identify the individual account number.
+- Account identification : The numbers between the bank identification number and the check digit –which can be six to nine digits long – are used to identify the individual account associated with the payment card.

 Bank Identification Number (BIN) and Issuer Information Number (IIN) Ranges